lenadub/detection-and-identification-of-wildlife-populations-from-drone-images/README.md

 ### 3. Install Dependencies

-From the project root directory, install all required Python packages:
+From the project root directory:

 ```bash
 pip install -r requirements.txt
 ```

-This ensures that all libraries required for data processing, model training, and evaluation are available.
+This installs all required libraries for data processing, training, and evaluation.

 ---